 comparable formats that I am aware of; and if there were other formats, they

 would contain essentially the same information.

-LAS projects can be very large (many GB are very common), and
+LAS projects can be very large (many GB are very common, and TB), and

 benefit greatly from compression and tiling.